 You’ll start on a paved walkway, but before long this will give way to trail.

-Keep an eye out for perched Eagles in the woodland, especially as it gets colder.
+Keep an eye out for perched Eagles in the woodland.
 But keep your distance.
 Signs ask that you stay 300 feet away from any nested eagles here to encourage them to make themselves comfortable.